Poongodigit/Poongodigit/README.md

 		+ headers of Authorization along with Bearer token is needed (Which is created at the time of Register)

 ** Step6 **
+    + pass the remember token from the users table for the corresponding user_id in headers of post man

+    - CURLOPT_HTTPHEADER => array(
+    'Accept: application/json',
+    'Authorization: "Bearer.{token}")

 	- App\Http\Controllers\API\PostsController => index

  	Create payload for the authenticated user by using user id